umddb/cmsc424-fall2020/assignment9/README.md

 * `create_sample_databases.py`: Creates a sample database with 2 relations and 2 indexes.
 * `testing-queryprocessing.py`: Shows the execution of some simple query processing tasks using sample data.

-The simplest way you can run this is by just doing: `python testing-X.py`.
-That will run all the code in the `testing-X.py` file.
+The simplest way you can run this is by just doing: `python3 testing-queryprocessing.py`.
+That will run all the code in the `testing-queryprocessing.py` file.

-A better option is to do: `python -i testing-X.py`.
-This will execute all the code in `testing-X.py` file and then it will open a Python shell.
+A better option is to do: `python3 -i testing-queryprocessing.py`.
+This will execute all the code in `testing-queryprocessing.py` file and then it will open a Python shell.
 In that shell, you can start doing more operations.

 ### Your Task

 Your task is to finish a few of the unfinished pieces in the `btree.py` and `queryprocessing.py` files.
-* [8pt] Function `HashJoin.get_next()` in `queryprocessing.py`: Your task is to implement the FULL OUTER JOIN variant of the HashJoin algorithm.
+* (1pt) Function `HashJoin.get_next()` in `queryprocessing.py`: Your task is to implement the FULL OUTER JOIN variant of the HashJoin algorithm.
-* [12pt] Functions in `GroupByAggregate` in `queryprocessing.py`: The GroupByAggregate handles 4 aggregation operators -- your task is to finish the implementation of three more: AVERAGE, MEDIAN, and MODE.
+* (1pt) Functions in `GroupByAggregate` in `queryprocessing.py`: The GroupByAggregate handles 4 aggregation operators -- your task is to finish the implementation of three more: AVERAGE, MEDIAN, and MODE.
-* [8pt] Function `SetIntersection.get_next()` in `queryprocessing.py`: Here you have to finish the implementation of the SetIntersection operation.
+* (1pt) Function `SetIntersection.get_next()` in `queryprocessing.py`: Here you have to finish the implementation of the SetIntersection operation.

 ### Submission
 You should submit modified `queryprocessing.py` files.
 We will test those in an automated fashion, using a set of test cases (on Gradescope).